eslint/json/docs/rules/no-duplicate-keys.md

 # no-duplicate-keys

-Warns when there are two keys in an object with the same text.
+Disallow duplicate keys in JSON objects.

 ## Background

+This rule warns when there are two keys in an object with the same text.

 ## Rule Details